SysBioChalmers/RAVEN/.github/CONTRIBUTING.md

 ### Semantic Commits
 Use semantic commit messages to make it easier to show what you are aiming to do:
-* `chore`: updating binaries, KEGG or MetaCyc database files, etc.
+* `chore`: updating binaries, KEGG database files, etc.
 * `doc`: updating documentation (in `doc` folder) or explanatory comments in functions.
 * `feat`: new feature added, e.g. new function introduced / new parameters / new algorithm / etc.
 * `fix`: bugfix.